Twist333d/omni-claude/docs/user-guide.md

 For any other issues, check the log files in the `logs` directory for detailed error messages.
 ***
-This user guide provides a comprehensive overview of the RAG Docs system.
+This user guide provides a comprehensive overview of the OmniClaude system.
 For further assistance or to report issues, open an issue on the project's GitHub repository.